kaba2/react-mobx-signals/README.md

 ### Connections

-Who creates the connections?
+Who creates the connections between signals and slots?
 The most typical situation is that each object `A` has a parent object `B` which creates and owns `A`.
-The parent object `B` connects `A`'s signals to other objects' slots upon creation; and often it is either to `B`'s own private slot or to a slot of `B`'s another child-object.
-The connections usually remain static through the lifetime of the object `A`, and are disconnected by `B` when `A` is removed from the parent `B`.
+The parent object `B` connects `A`'s signals to other objects's slots upon creation; and often it is either to `B`'s own private slot or to a slot of `B`'s another child-object.
+The connections usually remain static through the lifetime of the object `A`, and are disconnected by `B` only when `A` is removed from the parent `B`.
 This typical situation answers the question of how signals and slots can possibly work in a language without deterministic object-destructors, where there is no way to disconnect an object when it is "destructed": the parent connects and disconnects its children during their creation and removal, respectively.

 ```typescript
 class Project {